Jean de Moy: Governor

 Henri-Robert de la Marck who had technically held the authority of governor of Normandie, died in 1574.
 The crown decided that they did not wish for this province to be controlled by a single man going forward.
 As such the three lieutenant-generals of the region were elevated to co-equal governors.
-Meilleraye, Carrouges and Matignon divided the province up between themselves on the lines of their former authorities.
-Carrouges and Meilleraye complained that Matignon received more favourable treatment from the crown than they did, but nothing came of it.
+La Meilleraye, Carrouges and Matignon divided the province up between themselves on the lines of their former authorities.
+Carrouges and La Meilleraye complained that Matignon received more favourable treatment from the crown than they did, but nothing came of it.
 To distinguish himself from his two rival lieutenant-generals he adopted a more militant and extreme Catholicism than either of them.
-Throughout the 1570s Meilleraye and his colleagues supplemented the size of their companies, until they were larger than those of the magnate grandees such as Claude, Duke of Aumale.
+Throughout the 1570s La Meilleraye and his colleagues supplemented the size of their companies, until they were larger than those of the magnate grandees such as Claude, Duke of Aumale.